juhahinkula/juhahinkula.github.io/_posts/2017-12-26-jquery-datatable.markdown

 ---
 layout: post
-title:  "Spring Boot & Datatable"
+title:  "Spring Boot & DataTables"
-subtitle: "Tuning tables with jquery datatable"
+subtitle: "Tuning tables with jquery datatables"
 ---
 [Jquery DataTables](https://datatables.net/) table plugin for jquery is really easy-to use tool for tuning your tables.
 It provides paging, sorting, searching and many more useful features.